cypress-io/cypress/docs/source/faq/questions/general-questions.md

 ## {% fa fa-angle-right %} Can I use Cypress to script user-actions on an external site like `gmail.com`?

 No. There are already lots of tools to do that.
-Using Cypress to test against a 3rd party application is not supported.
+Using Cypress to test against a 3rd party application is not it's intended use.
 It *may* work but will defeat the purpose of why it was created.
-You use Cypress *while* you develop *your* application, it helps you write your tests.
+You use Cypress *while* you develop your application, it helps you write your tests.

 ## {% fa fa-angle-right %} Is there code coverage?

 There is nothing currently built into Cypress to do this.
-Adding code coverage around end to end tests is much harder than unit and its possible it may not be feasible to do in a generic way.
+Adding code coverage around end to end tests is much harder than unit tests and it may not be feasible to do in a generic way.
 You can read in more detail about code coverage {% issue 346 'here' %}.

 <!-- ## What kind of tests do I write in Cypress? -->